nrfconnect/nrf70-bm/README.md

 Example code
 ============

-The repository includes two sample applications for testing and evaluation of the nRF70 Bare Metal library:
+The repository includes the below sample applications for the testing and the evaluation of the nRF70 Bare Metal library:

 1. `BM radio test` sample to perform basic RF testing of the nRF70 Series device, as well as Factory Information Configuration Registers (FICR) programming.

 2. `BM scan` sample to test Wi-Fi SSID scanning with the nRF70 Series devices.

+3. `BM scan and radio test combo` sample to demonstrate runtime switching capability between scan and radio test operational modes for the BM library

-Both samples can be found under the ``samples/`` directory.
+The samples can be found under the ``samples/`` directory.
 The samples can be built using `west`, as explained above.